Tax Guide for Restaurant Owners

 If you are a non-Indian retailer that is located on an Indian reservation, some of your sales of meals, food, and beverages may be taxable.
 For sales that you make at a drive through counter or window, it is presumed that the sales are for consumption off the reservation and therefore subject to tax.

 Additionally, if you are a retailer that makes sales for delivery, all your delivered sales are subject to tax when delivered to a location off the Indian reservation.
 You may report the tax using a percentage developed from a test period.
-For additional information on how to report using alternative reporting methods for taxable food sales, please see section 0809.12 of the Audit Manual Chapter 8.
+For more information on how to use alternative reporting methods for taxable food sales, see section 0809.12 of Audit Manual Chapter 8.

 Charges for Serving Customer-Furnished Food